 A rustic yet moist fragrant cake prepared by using sweet white potatoes whose flavour is very reminiscent of chestnuts.
-We added Grappa, an Italian distilled grape-based spirit that is obtained exclusively from the distillation of grape pomace, i.e. the solid part, the skins and seeds that remain after the pressing of grapes destined for wine production.
+We added Grappa, an Italian distilled grape-based spirit obtained exclusively from the distillation of grape pomace, namely the solid part, the skins and seeds left after the pressing of grapes destined for wine production.

 In Italy, white sweet potatoes are grown in Lazio, Apulia, Sicily and Veneto.